 New!
-Grade 2 and Universal Screening application coming in September 2017!
+Grade 2 and Universal Screening Application Now Available!

 Overview: Quick, evidence-based screening tool that identifies students who are at risk for dyslexia.